Sacred Music at St. Mary Magdalene

 Each choir at Saint Mary Magdalene is named in honor of Our Lady under a different Latin title from her litany.
 For many centuries, liturgical choirs were known as Schola Cantorum (literally, “Singing School”).

-The choir season runs from September (after Labor Day) through Corpus Christi Sunday.
-From Corpus Christi through the months July and August, the choirs are on break and Liturgical Music is led by cantors (pairs or individuals).
+The choir season runs from September (after Labor Day) through early June.
+From mid-June through the end of August, the choirs are on break and Liturgical Music is led by cantors/small teams of men or women.

 Adult choir in honor of Mary, Virgin Most Faithful

-Community choir for adults, focusing on the treasury of sacred hymnody, Taize music, 2-to-4-part choral anthems, and proper antiphons in English.
+Community choir for adults, focusing on the treasury of sacred hymnody, Taize music, 2- and 3-part choral anthems, and proper antiphons in English.
 No audition required for audition (a simple voice check may be requested to place you within the choir).
-Rehearsals are Thursdays from 7:00-8:30pm, followed by snacks and fellowship.
 Schola Fidelis typically sings three Sundays per month at the 9:30 Mass.

 Women’s choir in honor of Mary, Mother of Divine Grace